elliot-mb/flocking-2/README.md

 The target vector has a set magnitude which can be thought of as maximum speed, and its drawn in the direction of the goal.\
 Maximum steering force is reached fairly quickly in this gif; observe that the green vector rarely changes magnitude.
 There are parameters for these two maximums which change how the agent behaves.
 Each behaviour (cohesion, avoidance, alignment) has these parameters.

+# So why make another one?
+This one is far more reliable across different parameters and behaves as it should far more often than the previous version lol.